EIT-team/ScouseTom/test/arduino/readme.md

 #Arduino Test code
-Arduino sketches which can be uploaded to ScouseTom controller to test components are working individually
+Arduino sketches which can be uploaded to ScouseTom controller to test components are working individually.

+This will likely change a lot when we go through the steps!